yousufk1729/slurpGPT/README.md

 The transformer architecture is incredibly important and it’s time for us to implement it.

 ## Architecture
-The model trains according to a custom GPT, and the results are saved to a .pth file.
+The model trains in train.py according to a custom GPT defined in model.py, and the results are saved to a .pth file.
 This GPT can then be used in generate_text.py to create either random text or text from an input prompt, where the model will continue where you left off.

 This implementation is based on Andrej Karpathy’s deep learning tutorial and the seminal paper Attention Is All You Need.
 I think these resources do a better job of explaining transformer theory, and I follow the typical structure of multi-headed self-attention/feedforward/layer normalization/residual transformer blocks for a decoder-only transformer.